 All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
-Details are listed for each subfund in the special section of this Sales Prospectus.
+The details are specified for each sub-fund in the special section of the Sales Prospectus.

 Market timing and short-term trading